youkeyao/Youke/README.md

 # Youke
-This is my website including homepage, profile, icloud and a frame for WebGL games built by Unity.
+This is my website including homepage, profile, icloud and some WebGL games built by Unity.

 ## Home
 It contains scrolling images which changes every 6 seconds.
 The interval and the speed are controlled by the variable `interval` and `speed` respectively in `JS/index.js`.